christianandredietrich/NexPlayer_Multiview/android.md

 mNexPlayer.setProperty(NexPlayer.NexProperty.ENABLE_SPD_SYNC_TO_GLOBAL_TIME, 1);
 ```

-To set the SPD value from the client side for both DASH and HLS you can set the
-SPD value with the property ```SET_PRESENTATION_DELAY``` as shown below:
+To set the SPD value from the client side you can set the SPD value with the property ```SET_PRESENTATION_DELAY``` as shown below:

 ```java
 mNexPlayer.setProperty(NexProperty.SET_PRESENTATION_DELAY, 10000);
 ```

 Note that if the value of ```SET_PRESENTATION_DELAY``` is too large, the player may not
 find the delayed segment provided by the live content server.
+You should optimise the presentation delay according to your use case.

 ## Advanced configuration